 We’ve all been there.
 Spent a fortune on a meal out on the town with that someone special only to have a screaming child take the romantic out of our rendezvous.
 What are the parents doing?
 Ignoring the offending behavior.
 Trust me, Tatjana had her moments – all children do until they learn otherwise, but it was not tolerated, so she had impeccable table manners at a very early age due to our persistence.

-Agreed, sometimes ignoring bad behaviour is a way to send the message that it will not get the desired response (attention), but those are lessons taught at home, in public it is not appropriate.
+Agreed, sometimes ignoring bad behavior is a way to send the message that it will not get the desired response (attention), but those are lessons taught at home, in public it is not appropriate.
 Have you ever wondered why people are giving you the evil glare instead of the child?
 You’re the parent!
 It is your responsibility to teach your children what is acceptable and what is not when it comes to social etiquette.
 Lane has illuminated us with the bag of tricks she employs, and the rules she governs her little man by in restaurants with another great guest post just in time for the most social of seasons.

 We don’t come into this world with an understanding of table manners and etiquette, which fork to use for salad, and which spoon to use for gelato.
-We have to be taught that our bread plate sits to the left, and our drink to our right, and that shouting is verboten, much less shouting, “Gross!
+We have to be taught that our bread plate sits to the left, and our drink to our right and that shouting is verboten, much less shouting, “Gross!
 I don’t eat that!” at the sight of escargot.
 No matter how carefully our parents trained us at home, there comes the time to test out our skills at someone else’s table.
 Sometimes this happens accidentally.

 Recently, a girlfriend of mine, our children and I wandered into a strip mall storefront Italian restaurant, only to find that we had stumbled upon a fine dining experience.
-We were whisked in and seated before I had presence of mind to suggest we might be in a situation over our respective 4- and 6-year-olds’ heads.
+We were whisked in and seated before I had the presence of mind to suggest we might be in a situation over our respective 4- and 6-year-olds’ heads.
 The mark of a truly well trained, and truly service oriented staff, the gentlemen serving us never blinked an eye at the mini-diners, and treated our daughter and son with as much grace and interest as the other patrons around us.

 My husband, Bryan, and I have worked overtime at teaching manners quickly.
 Since I am only just learning to cook and have been known to set the kitchen on fire, we used to take most of our meals out.
 Thor (our son’s nickname) has been visiting restaurants since he was three weeks old.